AlexvZyl/NativeFramework/README.md

 ## Roadmap

 * Setup ImGUI, GLAD, GLFW and OpenGL. ✓
-* Create first basic app with simple GUI interface and simple OpenGL drawing. ✓
+* Create first basic app with simple GUI interface and simple OpenGL drawing.
+* * Error handler.
+* * Shader handler.
 * Interface with Excel.
 * Port software from the PyQt interface.
 * Improve engine with a better UI: